MartenBE/mkslides/docs/index.md

 ## Contributions

--   MkSlides-Reveal is and always will be open source
+-   MkSlides is and always will be open source
     -   [MIT license](https://github.com/MartenBE/mkslides-reveal/blob/main/LICENSE)
 -   Contributions are very welcome!
     -   Open an issue and/or PR